oracle-livelabs/pts/ai-vector-embedding-nodejs/introduction/introduction.md

 Figure 9.
 Comparison of Quality vs Performance vs Polularity of Embedding Models

-**Need an updated version of this picture with the relevant embedding models !!!**

 ## Getting Started with this Workshop

 **Create vector table and load sample data**